ergoplatform/oracle-core/README.md

 To invite a new oracle the person that bootstrapped the pool need to send one oracle token and one reward token.
 On bootstrap X oracle and reward tokens are sent to the `oracle_address`, where X is the total oracle token quantity minted on bootstrap.
 Use [scripts/send_new_oracle.sh](scripts/send_new_oracle.sh) to send one oracle, reward and ballot token.
-Besides the tokens the config file that you are running now should be sent as well.
-Run `oracle-core print-safe-config`, send it, and instruct the invited oracle to set  `node_ip`, `node_api_key` and `oracle_address` to their liking.
+Besides the tokens the pool config file that you are running now should be sent as well.
+Send `pool_config.yaml` to the new oracle.

 ## Joining a running pool

 To join the existing pool one oracle and one reward token must be received to the address which will be used as `oracle_address` in the config file of the oracle.
-The received `oracle_config.yaml` config file must have the following fields updated to your setup:
+The received `pool_config.yaml` config file must placed accordingly.

-- `oracle_address`;
-- `node_api_key`;
-- `node_ip`, `node_port` are set appropriately for your node;

 To run the oracle: